FrancisVila/MFT_convert/content/en/docs/TransferCFT/_index.md

     "title": "Transfer CFT 3.9 User Guide ", "linkTitle": "Transfer CFT User Guide",
     "weight": "20"
-}Welcome to the Axway <span class="mc-variable axway_variables.Platform_or_Suite_Short_Name variable">AMPLIFY</span> Transfer CFT documentation. <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> is the file transfer component in the Axway Managed File Transfer platform, and provides a multi-platform, high-volume, file transfer service.
-This documentation explains how to install, configure, and manage <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+}Welcome to the Axway {{< TransferCFT/platformorsuiteshortname  >}} Transfer CFT documentation. {{< TransferCFT/componentshortname  >}} is the file transfer component in the Axway Managed File Transfer platform, and provides a multi-platform, high-volume, file transfer service.
+This documentation explains how to install, configure, and manage {{< TransferCFT/componentshortname  >}}.

-You can configure <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> and manage flows using <span class="mc-variable suite_variables.Central_GovernanceName variable">Central Governance</span> or Flow Manager.
+You can configure {{< TransferCFT/transfercftname  >}} and manage flows using {{< TransferCFT/centralgovernancename  >}} or Flow Manager.
 These governance products simplify Transfer CFT usage, and provide services such as identity and access management, certificate management, monitoring, alerting, and a web dashboard.
 For more information, visit [www.axway.com](http://www.axway.com/).

-Additionally, the Transfer CFT <span class="mc-variable suite_variables.DocTypeUser variable">User Guide</span> explains standalone options for users who have not yet activated <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> or Flow Manager.
-Axway encourages <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> users to discover the benefits of centralized management.
+Additionally, the Transfer CFT {{< TransferCFT/doctypeuser  >}} explains standalone options for users who have not yet activated or Flow Manager.
+Axway encourages {{< TransferCFT/componentlongname  >}} users to discover the benefits of centralized management.

 > **Note:**
 >